-By Ghulam Nabi Shah | October 7th, 2015 |
+By Ghulam Nabi Shah | March 2nd, 2021 |

 Don’t get stuck with an unrealistic migration plan!
 Estimating the effort and risk of a migration project is key to developing a solid migration plan with a realistic timeframe, resource demand, and effort expectations.
 It is important to know what metrics you should consider in order to draw up a good estimate.
-For instance, Macrosoft’s FoxPro Code Matrix (MFPMatrix) tool can be used to generate a code matrix to estimate migration efforts.
-Up front, it creates a spreadsheet to define the technical difficulty/complexity of the migration (e.g., number of reports, forms, menus, etc.), the project risks involved, identifies data migration issues, and other UI parameters in order to create a realistic effort estimate and timeline.
+For instance, Macrosoft’s FoxPro Code Matrix tool can be used to generate a code matrix to estimate migration efforts.
+Upfront, it creates a spreadsheet to define the technical difficulty/complexity of the migration (e.g., number of reports, forms, menus, etc.), the project risks involved, identifies data migration issues, and other UI parameters to create a realistic effort estimate and timeline.

 If the VFP application functionality you are planning to migrate is a moving target, there is hope.
 It is important that business continues during the migration process and it may be necessary to continue adding new features and functionality during that time.
 A good migration plan will schedule the migration team to evaluate functionality at the end of each major milestone to true-up the functionality.
 Remember, .NET applications are built to be scalable.
-If the business has added new features, the best way to add them can be assessed by the team during these sessions, so that by end of a migration project, the final result will be a fully up-to-date application which can seamlessly replace the existing application without any delay.
+If the business has added new features, the best way to include them can be assessed by the team during these sessions, so that by end of a migration project, the final result will be a fully up-to-date application that can seamlessly replace the existing application without any delay.

 So, what’s next?
 That’s the number one question developers are asking themselves by now.
 There are many potential pitfalls when conducting a migration effort.
 Remember, forewarned is forearmed.